dieuquynhnguyen/Plate_recognition_with_arduino/README.md

 ## Introduction

 An embedded-system based project for university course to apply what we have learned so far.
 Using arduino, camera from smartphone and running detection algorithm on laptop.
+This is just a project to get us familiar basic machine learning concept,embedded system and Python language.
+The features still need a lot improvements.

+## General info

 First, control car model (module wifi ESP8266) to go into car parking area.
 An ultrasonic sensor HC-SR04 measures distance to activate IP webcam on smartphone.
 After saving picture, python script runs the algorithm function and returns the plate.
 Checking if plate in local sqlite database, if yes retrieive infomation relate to that plate and insert into mysql database to display on localhost website and at the same time send 'true' with plate to arduino through Serial port to display on LCD screen and open barrier.Then, control car to go through door.